 At the end of April I submitted my portfolio for review.
 The portfolio had to consist of six compulsory images of specific lighting styles and nine client images.
 As a pet photographer, all my client images had to be animals.
 I decided to submit pets for my compulsory lighting images as well.
 Broad lighting, short lighting, selective focus, color harmony, high key, and rule of thirds.
 There’s nothing like setting up your lighting and trying to convince a dog to look at a toy or a treat at juuuust the right angle to capture the correct lighting pattern!

-And, on May 5th, I passed the portfolio review.
+, I passed the portfolio review.